 Intent to Use Form: A form available on the GSG website for Umbrella Organizations to complete expressing the intent to use organizational funds.
-This form must be submitted in the first two weeks of the spring semester or the funds will be forfeit.
+This form must be submitted in the beginning of the spring semester or the funds will be forfeit.
 This form does not apply to other organization types or funding sources.

 Budget Application: an online form to be submitted 6 weeks in advance to request funding for an event.
 It must include amount requested, event description, line items with costs, in addition to other details.
 One Budget Proposal must be submitted for EACH proposed event.

 Expense Request: an online form to be submitted after approval of the Budget Application and 3 weeks in advance of the event.
 One Expense Request per each vendor is required.

 Post-Event Form: an online form to be submitted within5 business days after the event to document event attendance and success, and to provide all receipts, invoices, and memos.